digitalgeko/viking-booking-tutorial/README.md

 ```
 viking> new-project
 ```
-Follow the wizard setting "VikingBooking" as name, we'll also be using Liferay 6.2 for this tutorial.
+Follow the wizard, set "VikingBooking" as name, we'll also be using Liferay 6.2.1 for this tutorial.

 You should have now the project on your filesystem at ~/viking-projects/VikingBooking-env and the viking-shell output should have changed to
 ```